-A calling program must define \POSIX\C\SOURCE with a value of at least 199,309 before including any header files.
+A calling program must define POSIX_C_SOURCE with a value of at least 199,309 before including any header files.
 The call's two parameters are pointers to timespec structures.
-We first encountered the timespec structure in the section "Calendar Time System Calls" in Chapter 3, in the man page for clock\gettime(), which we opted not to use because time() was a simpler function.
+We first encountered the timespec structure in Chapter 3, in the man page for clock_gettime(), which we opted not to use because time() was a simpler function.
 I redisplay its definition for convenience: